Get

 2. Find a Neutral Meeting Place

 Find a neutral meeting place for your puppy and the other dog.
-Some dogs can be very protective of their homes and may be resistant to letting other dogs inside, even if they have friendly personalities.
+Some dogs can be very protective of their homes and may be resistant to letting other dogs inside, even if they are tiny or have friendly personalities.

-A park is a good neutral meeting place.
+A third-person, family, or friend’s place is a good neutral meeting place.
 Try to find a location that doesn’t have very many people or other dogs to keep your puppy focused and prevent them from getting distracted or overstimulated.

 3. Separate Your Puppy With a Gate